microsoft/botbuilder-js/libraries/botbuilder-dialogs/README.md

 Finally, from somewhere in your bot's code, invoke your dialog by name:

 ```
-// receive and process incoming events into TurnContext objects in the normal way
+// Receive and process incoming events into TurnContext objects in the normal way
-adapter.processActivity(req, res, async (context) => {
+adapter.processActivity(req, res, async (turnContext) => {
-    // create a dialogContext object from the incoming TurnContext
+    // Create a DialogContext object from the incoming TurnContext
-    const dc = await dialogs.createContext(context, state);
+    const dc = await dialogs.createContext(turnContext);

     // ...evaluate message and do other bot logic...